Yu-Leo/blame-column.nvim/README.md

 I really like how gif blame is displayed in JB IDEs.

-Key features that I tried to replicate in this plugin:
+**Key features that I tried to replicate in this plugin:**

 - Display in the column to the left of the source buffer.
+- Automatic calculation of the window width depending on the content
-- The background color of the commit depends on the age of the commit.
+- The background color of the commit info depends on the age of the commit.
 The older the commit, the darker the background.
-- Displaying only the author's last name if the "commit author" field consists of two words
+- Displaying only the author's surname if the "commit author" field consists of two words
-- Displays relative dates.
-"Today" and "Yesterday"
+- Displays relative dates: "Today" and "Yesterday"

 ### [psjay/blamer.nvim](https://github.com/psjay/blamer.nvim)

 It's a good plugin, but it's not functional enough for me.
 It was taken as the basis of my plugin.
-I express my gratitude to [@psjay](https://github.com/psjay)
+I express my gratitude to [@psjay](https://github.com/psjay).

 **Key features:**

 - Real-time updates of blame information as you edit
 - Synchronized scrolling of the source buffer and the blame buffer

 **Features that I was missing:**

 - More customizable blame window options:
     - The ability to display a window to the left of the source buffer
     - Automatic calculation of the window width depending on the content
 - More options for customizing the string format and coloring
-- Line coloring based on the commit age
+- Line coloring based on the commit information

 ### [FabijanZulj/blame.nvim](https://github.com/FabijanZulj/blame.nvim)

 It's a really functional plugin, but it doesn't fully satisfy my needs.
-Served as a source of inspiration for expanding the capabilities of my plugin.
+I've implemented some of its features in my plugin.
 I express my gratitude to [@FabijanZulj](https://github.com/FabijanZulj) and all the contributors.

 **Key features:**

 - Highly customizable line format and coloring
-- Displaying commit information in a pop-up window
-- Displaying full commit information in a separate window
-- Blame stack.
+- [Blame stack](https://github.com/FabijanZulj/blame.nvim?tab=readme-ov-file#blame-stack).
 You can see the status of the file before the selected commit
+- Displaying [commit information](https://github.com/FabijanZulj/blame.nvim?tab=readme-ov-file#commit-info) in a pop-up window
+- Displaying [full commit information](https://github.com/FabijanZulj/blame.nvim?tab=readme-ov-file#full-commit-info) in a separate window

 **Features that I was missing:**

 - Real-time updates of blame information as you edit
 - Synchronized scrolling of the source buffer and the blame buffer
 - Line coloring based on the commit age